 - Service providers can partner with government to shift from reporting on activities and costs to using administrative data for outcomes measurement and performance management, streamlining compliance and unlocking flexibility for innovation

 Thank you to Caroline Whistler, CEO & Co-Founder, and Oliver Gould, Business Development Manager, of Third Sector Capital Partners for contributing this piece.
-Their mission is to drive public sector resources to measurably improve lives.
+If you seek to bring the entrepreneurial spirit to your organization, Lean Startup Co. can help.